 Although not required, many veterinarians extend their education by completing a one-year internship in a hospital or clinic.
 By providing additional work experience, an internship gives new graduates an advantage in competing for jobs.
 Some vets also complete a residency in one of 40 specialties recognized by the American Veterinary Medical Association, such as internal medicine.
 A residency typically takes between three and four years, depending on the choice of specialty.
 After completing a residency, a veterinarian is eligible to take an AMVA exam for certification as a specialist.

-The average salary for veterinarians was $93,250 per year in 2012, according to the U.S. Bureau of Labor Statistics.
-However, the highest-earning 10 percent received $144,100 or more annually.
-The BLS predicts a 36 percent growth in jobs for vets between 2010 and 2020, more than double the rate of increase for all occupations.
+The average salary for veterinarians was $101,530 per year in 2017, according to the U.S. Bureau of Labor Statistics.
+However, the highest-earning 10 percent received $159,320 or more annually.
+The BLS predicts a 19 percent growth in jobs for vets between 2016 and 2026, considerably more than the rate of increase for all occupations.
 Prospects for new graduates in this growing market will be good because only approximately 2,500 students complete accredited programs each year.